ConstantineRudenko/5etoolsR20/CONTRIBUTING.md

 # Code Style

-Adhere to the code style defined in `.eslintrc.js`.
+Adhere to the code style defined in `eslint.config.mjs`.
 ESLint is popular enough that most IDEs have plugins to support in-editor hinting/auto-formatting, should you want to use it.

 Due to the nature of the codebase (which includes ancient relics, questionable hacks, `eval`s, and blocks of partially-minified code), `eslint-disable` is often used to temporarily disable the linter.
 This should only be done as a matter of absolute necessity.
 Where possible, rewrite code to avoid this (for instance, implement high-quality error handling which provides visible feedback to the user, instead of logging to the console).
 The main exception to this rule concerns modded minified Roll20 code--avoid changes here, to allow easier future "diffs" versus Roll20's live version.